jojax/django-js-error-hook/README.rst

     $ demo runserver

-The access : http://localhost:8000/ the javascript error will be log in your console.
+Then access: http://localhost:8000/ - the javascript error will be log in your console.

 To install the project in production::